bbartling/building-people-counter/README.md

 	"status": "success"
 }
 ```
 And there is another GET URL endpoint `http://localhost:5000/reset` to reset the object count telemetry back to zero.
-The idea would be for to connect up the `reset` endpoint to a BAS schedule or some sort of external IoT reoccuring task to reset numbers each day, like for example every day at midnight a BAS schedule triggers a GET request to `reset` parameters everynight to keep data relative.
+The idea would be for to connect up the `reset` endpoint to a BAS schedule or some sort of external IoT reoccuring task to reset numbers each day, like for example every day at midnight a BAS schedule triggers a GET request to `reset` parameters everynight to keep data consistant for daily record keeping purposes.

 Start BACnet app by: